 - Sewing Needle and Thread Card – Bridget Ann Oglesby

 All cards are the standard 5″ x 7″, so you can put them in envelopes and mail them easily.
 Each card uses just two sheets of paper.
 No scoring or gluing is necessary.
 Just cut, insert, and you’re done!
+And remember, when you feel comfortable and are ready to move on to the next level of cards, check out my shaker cards!

 Here’s a close up of one of my favorites: